Ocean Plaza

-Ocean Plaza is one of the largest shopping and entertainment complexes of Kyiv, Ukraine. it was inaugurated in 2012 and currently houses more than 470 stores and 40 restaurants and cafes.
+Ocean Plaza is one of the largest shopping and entertainment complexes of Kyiv, Ukraine.
+It was inaugurated in 2012 and currently houses more than 470 stores and 40 restaurants and cafes.
 The second queue of the mall is called Ocean Mall, it's located next to original mall and is currently under construction.

 Overview

 The plaza contains space for more than 400 stores and 30 restaurants and cafes in approximately 165000 m2.
 The plaza has 7 floors and a parking area of 1600 parking lots.
 At the time of its completion, Ocean Plaza had been the largest mall in Ukraine, and it kept this status until Lavina Mall's opening in 2016.
-The plaza has a 350,000-liter giant aquarium with more than 1,000 sea creatures and offers 16-meter-long panoramic view.
+The plaza has a 350,000-liter giant aquarium with more than 1,000 sea creatures and offers a 16-meter-long panoramic view.
 There are several multiplexes and movie theatres.
 Ukraine's first 7D cinema was housed in this plaza.
 In 2013, Forpoint opened Ukraine's first Cinnabon cafe at this plaza.